Clara Bow: 1921–1922: Early years

-Bow dropped out of school in her senior year, after she was notified about winning the "Fame and Fortune Contest", possibly in October 1921, and got an ordinary office job.
+Bow dropped out of school in her senior year after she was notified about winning the "Fame and Fortune Contest", possibly in October 1921, and got an ordinary office job.
 However, movie ads and newspaper editorial comments from 1922 to 1923 suggest that Bow was not cut from Beyond the Rainbow.

 1922–1924: Early silent films

 Encouraged by her father, Bow continued to visit studio agencies asking for parts.
 "But there was always something.
 I was too young, or too little, or too fat.
-Usually I was too fat."
+Usually, I was too fat."
 Eventually, director Elmer Clifton needed a tomboy for his movie Down to the Sea in Ships, saw Bow in Motion Picture Classic magazine, and sent for her.
 In an attempt to overcome her youthful looks, Bow put her hair up and arrived in a dress she "sneaked" from her mother.
 Clifton said she was too old, but broke into laughter as the stammering Bow made him believe she was the girl in the magazine.
 Clifton decided to take Bow with him and offered her $35 a week.
 Bow held out for $50 and Clifton agreed, but he could not say whether she would "fit the part".
 Bow later learned that one of Brewsters' subeditors had urged Clifton to give her a chance.

 Down to the Sea in Ships, shot on location in New Bedford, Massachusetts, and produced by independent "The Whaling Film Corporation", documented life, love, and work in the whale-hunter community.
-The production relied on a few less-known actors and local talents.
+The production relied on a few lesser-known actors and local talents.
 It premiered at the Olympia Theater in New Bedford, on September 25, 1922, and went on general distribution on March 4, 1923.
 Bow was billed 10th in the film, but shone through: